KarAshutosh/karashutosh.github.io/blogs/blog4.md

 7. What is passed into `btoa()` is `email.split("").reverse().join("")`, which is simply the email address string reversed.
 8. Now all you have to do is Base64-encode `moc.liamg@hcinimmik.nreojb`, so you can log in directly with *Email* `bjoern.kimminich@gmail.com` and *Password* `bW9jLmxpYW1nQGhjaW5pbW1pay5ucmVvamI=`.

-### **Steal someone else’s personal data without using Injection**
+### **Steal someone else's personal data without using Injection**

 1. Log in as any user, put some items into your basket and create an order from these.
 2. Notice that you end up on a URL with a seemingly generated random part, like [http://localhost:3000/#/order-completion/5267-829f123593e9d098](http://localhost:3000/#/order-completion/5267-829f123593e9d098)
 3. On that *Order Summary* page, click on the *Track Orders* link under the *Thank you for your purchase!* message to end up on a URL simular to [http://localhost:3000/#/track-result/new?id=5267-829f123593e9d098](http://localhost:3000/#/track-result/new?id=5267-829f123593e9d098)
-4. Open the network tab of your browser’s DevTools and refresh that page.
+4. Open the network tab of your browser's DevTools and refresh that page.
 You should notice a request similar to [http://localhost:3000/rest/track-order/5267-829f123593e9d098](http://localhost:3000/rest/track-order/5267-829f123593e9d098).
 5. Inspecting the response closely, you might notice that the user email address is partially obfuscated: `{"status":"success","data":[{"orderId":"5267-829f123593e9d098","email":"*dm*n@j**c*-sh.*p","totalPrice":2.88,"products":[{"quantity":1,"name":"Apple Juice (1000ml)","price":1.99,"total":1.99,"bonus":0},{"quantity":1,"name":"Apple Pomace","price":0.89,"total":0.89,"bonus":0}],"bonus":0,"eta":"2","_id":"tosmfPsDaWcEnzRr3"}]}`
 6. It looks like certain letters - seemingly all vowels - were replaced with  characters before the order was stored in the database.
 7. Register a new user with an email address that would result in *the exact same* obfuscated email address.
 For example register `edmin@juice-sh.op` to steal the data of `admin@juice-sh.op`.
 8. Log in with your new user and immediately get your data exported via [http://localhost:3000/#/privacy-security/data-export](http://localhost:3000/#/privacy-security/data-export).
-9. You will notice that the order belonging to the existing user `admin@juice-sh.op` (in this example `5267-829f123593e9d098`) is part of your new user’s data export due to the clash when obfuscating emails!
+9. You will notice that the order belonging to the existing user `admin@juice-sh.op` (in this example `5267-829f123593e9d098`) is part of your new user's data export due to the clash when obfuscating emails!

 ### **Access a misplaced SIEM signature file**

-1. Use the *Poison Null Byte* attack described in [Access a developer’s forgotten backup file](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_access_a_developers_forgotten_backup_file)…
+1. Use the *Poison Null Byte* attack described in [Access a developer's forgotten backup file](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_access_a_developers_forgotten_backup_file)…
 2. …to download [http://localhost:3000/ftp/suspicious_errors.yml%2500.adoc](http://localhost:3000/ftp/suspicious_errors.yml%2500.adoc)

 ### **Let the server sleep for some time**